Aayushkalikote/Ecommerce-WEB-MART/README.md

 Follow these steps to set up the project:
 1. Install Composer Dependencies: <br>
         - Open a terminal and run " composer install ".
-2. Create .env File:
+2. Create .env File: <br>
-        - Create a new file named .env in the project directory.
+        - Create a new file named .env in the project directory. <br>
-        - Copy the contents of .env.example into the newly created .env file.
+        - Copy the contents of .env.example into the newly created .env file.<br>
-3. Configure Database:
+3. Configure Database:<br>
-        - Ensure the database settings in your .env file are correctly configured to match your environment.
+        - Ensure the database settings in your .env file are correctly configured to match your environment.<br>
-        - Create the database using the details specified in the .env file.
+        - Create the database using the details specified in the .env file.<br>
-5. Run Migrations with Seeders:
+5. Run Migrations with Seeders:<br>
-        - Run " php artisan migrate --seed " to create tables and seed initial data.
+        - Run " php artisan migrate --seed " to create tables and seed initial data.<br>
-7. Generate a Unique Application Key:
+7. Generate a Unique Application Key:<br>
-        - Run " php artisan key:generate " to create a unique application key.
+        - Run " php artisan key:generate " to create a unique application key.<br>
-9. Run Servers:
+9. Run Servers:<br>
-        - Run " php artisan serve " to start the server.
+        - Run " php artisan serve " to start the server.<br>
 You're all set!
 The project is now ready to go.